Updated: Apr 29

 Take a moment to read verse 5 and 6 together:

 "Weep no more; behold the Lion of the tribe of Judah... and between the throne...I saw a Lamb standing, as though it had been slain..."

 Why a lamb?
 Jesus was killed during Passover which was the festival remembering the Exodus, when God freed Israel from slavery in Egypt.
-The final plague was to kill the first born children of the Egyptians and the Israelites were saved by the blood of a slain lamb placed on their door frames.
+The final plague was the death of the first born of the Egyptians and the Israelites were saved by the blood of a slain lamb placed on their door frames.
 This idea of a slain lamb is then seen through the Hebrew bible which is drawn on by the New Testament authors, particularly Isaiah 53 which Christians have long connected to a prophecy about Jesus:

 "He was oppressed and afflicted,

 he was led like a lamb to the slaughter,